 To apply, click here.
-You will need to provide PDFs of a statement of purpose/research plan and a budget as well as email contacts for letters of recommendation from your language instructor and your BA advisor.
+You will need to provide a statement of purpose/research plan and a budget, as well as email contacts for letters of recommendation from your language instructor and your B.A. advisor.
+Upon submitting the online application, the faculty members you specify will receive an email with directions to submit a letter of recommendation.
+This email is intended as a courtesy reminder; you should be in contact with your professors regarding a letter of recommendation prior to your submission.

-Eligible students must be currently registered at the University of Chicago for Spring 2014-15 and must plan on registering for Fall 2015-16.
+Eligible students must be currently registered at the University of Chicago for Spring Quarter of AY 2016-2017 and must plan on registering for Fall Quarter of AY 2017-2018.
 Applicants must have completed or tested out of Japanese 20403 (Advanced Modern Japanese 3) by the project start date.

 Research grants are primarily for third-year students in the College, but exceptional second-year students and fourth-year students who plan to spend part or all of a fifth year in the College are also eligible to apply.